About This Blog

 Ellen Wexler was born in D.C. on Inauguration Day, and she has been exploring the city ever since.
 She is a recent gradate of the College of William and Mary in Williamsburg, Virginia, where sections of campus are routinely roped off for archeological excavation.
 At William and Mary, Ellen worked on her college newspaper, attended class in the country’s oldest academic building, and ran into colonial interpreters whenever she steps off campus.
 When asked to pick a favorite historical figure, she is never able to decide.

-Emily Robinson, a Massachusetts native, comes to Boundary Stones by way of Muhlenberg College in Allentown, PA where she studied Media & Communication and Political Science.
+Emily Robinson, a Massachusetts native, comes to Boundary Stones by way of Muhlenberg College in Allentown, PA where she received her B.A. in Media & Communications and Political Science.
 A lifelong history fanatic (with a Ben Franklin action figure to prove it), Emily has spent the last several years working on a collaborative archival project with the historic Allentown Band, promoting its history through various forms of digital storytelling— a medium with which Emily has been mesmerized since an elementary school project on Jim Henson, a D.C. native himself.
 When she's not blogging at WETA, Emily can be found photographing D.C. architecture and obsessing over any and all music.